pviswanathan/ChromeAutoTextExpander/README.md

 It basically keeps track of any consecutive keystrokes within 500ms or since the last space character you typed, and checks to see if the series of keystrokes matches any of a number of custom shortcuts you may have defined, and will then replace and expand the text in the field if it matches anything.

-Known Bugs:
- - Does not work well on Facebook or Gmail, since they use custom divs instead of regular html form text inputs / textareas.

 Technologies used:
  - jQuery
  - Chrome's Sync Storage (shortcuts are synced across browsers)